go-spatial/tegola-docs/content/documentation/cache-seeding-and-purging.md

 ### Global Flags

-Global Flags are valid for all subcommnds
+Global Flags are valid for all subcommands

 * concurrency -- the amount of concurrency to use.
-* config -- path to config file (default "config.toml")
+* config -- path to config file (default “config.toml”)
 * map -- the name of the map to use from the config file
-* overwrite -- if the tile already exists overwrite the it.
+* overwrite -- if the tile already exists overwrite it.